Electronic Reserves and Online Sourcebooks

 Spring Semester: December 1

-The guidelines below must be followed so that we can equitably provide this service to the community.
+The guidelines below must be followed so that we can equitably provide this service to the community in a timely manner.

 - Fill out an Electronic Reserves Submission Form for each article, book chapter, or other document you submit.

-We will have to reject e-reserves submissions for the following reasons: copyright law non-compliance; incomplete bibliographic information; materials do not match up with electronic submission forms, no electronic submission form submitted, or poor quality copies that cannot be easily read.
+We will have to reject e-reserves submissions for the following reasons: copyright law non-compliance; incomplete bibliographic information; materials do not match up with electronic submission forms; no electronic submission form submitted; or poor quality copies that cannot be easily read and do not fulfill ADA needs.
 Rejected submissions may be resubmitted.